microsoft/CCF/doc/users/issue_commands.rst

 Clients communicate with CCF using HTTP requests, over TLS.

-For example, to record a message at a specific id with the :ref:`developers/example:Example Application`, using curl:
+For example, to record a message at a specific id with the :doc:`C++ sample logging application </developers/example>` using curl:

 .. code-block:: bash